scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 MT-32
 ******************

-The MT-32 is a `Roland sound module <https://en.wikipedia.org/wiki/Roland_MT-32>`_, although the term also commonly refers to a range of devices that are compatible with the way instruments are mapped for the MT-32.
+The MT-32 is a `Roland sound module <https://en.wikipedia.org/wiki/Roland_MT-32>`_, although the term also commonly refers to a range of devices that are fully compatible with the MT-32.
 MT-32 devices also use MIDI as the communications protocol.

 ,,,,,,,,,,,,,,,,,,,,